 The study found that an increment of even 1 cup per day may be associated with a reduced risk of cancer progression and death.
 The study also found that participants who drank 2 to 3 cups of coffee per day had a reduced risk of deaths compared to those who didn’t drink coffee.
 Additionally, the researchers found that those who drank more than four cups per day had a 36% increased odds of improved overall survival and 22% increased odds of improved progression free survival, compared to those who didn’t drink coffee.
 These benefits on colon cancer were observed for both caffeine-rich and decaffeinated coffee.

 As the incidence of colon cancer has increased by 2% each year in the younger group, researchers have been looking for natural remedies to help improve the treatment outcomes and survival in these patients.
 The findings from this observational study clearly established a positive association between coffee consumption and survival and a reduced risk of disease progression and deaths in patients with advanced or metastatic colorectal/colon cancer.
-However, this association should not be considered as a cause-and-effect relationship and is not sufficient for making recommendations for the metastatic colorectal cancer patients.
+However, this association should not be considered as a cause-and-effect relationship and is insufficient for recommending coffee for metastatic colorectal/colon cancer patients.
 The researchers also suggested additional research to identify the underlying biological mechanisms.
 They also highlighted the limitations of the study such as not considering other important factors which are not captured in the trial including sleep habits, employment, physical activity not related to dedicated exercise, or changes in coffee consumption after colon cancer diagnosis.
 Additionally, since most patients who drank coffee during cancer treatment likely drank it before their diagnosis, it was not clear whether coffee drinkers developed less aggressive cancers, or whether coffee impacted the active tumors directly.
 In any case, drinking a cup of coffee doesn’t seem to be harmful and may not cause these advanced cancers such as colon cancer!

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.